shash-nerurkar/shash-nerurkar/README.md

 ### Hi there 👋

 <p align='justify'>
     I'm Shashank!
-I am a twenty-two year old amateur game developer from Gujarat, India.
+I am a twenty-two year old game developer from Gujarat, India.
 You may also know me as StashAtStake, Civilian_Archetype, M1Abhrahams.
     <br />
-    Technical stuff: I am currently working as a Flutter mobile developer in Zignuts Technolabs.
+    Technical stuff: I am between jobs.
+My last job was as a Mobile Applications developer in Zignuts Technolabs.
+I have been developing software professionally for 2 years.
 </p>
 <br/>

 🔭 I’m currently working on ...
     <ul>
         <li>
-            A video game called Amortum | The Final Call
+            A video game called Gaatha
         </li>
         <li>
-            Another video game called The Grand Scheme of Things, ver2.0
+            Another video game called Unnamed
         </li>
     </ul>
 <br/>